 In 2015, the Rental Programs Department underwent a re-organization built upon the administrative efficiencies realized through the MTW activities.
-The re-design created a targeted approach to each process within the system and allowed for an expansion of the self-sufficiency and client services teams.
-HACSM is still in the implementation phase of the re-design, but has already seen increased efficiencies and support to both program partners and the community as a whole.
+The re-design created a targeted approach to each process within the system and allowed for an expansion of the self-sufficiency and client services teams as well as increased efficiencies and support to both program partners and the community as a whole.